benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 zigbee firmware
 Error: Could not find command: firmware
 ```
-After re-reading the above OpenHAB forum post a few times, it was apparent that the user was using a later version of the ZigBee
+After re-reading the above OpenHAB forum post a few times, it was apparent that NilsOF was using a later version of the ZigBee
 binding for OpenHAB than myself.

 I then upgraded the OpenHAB packages to the latest unstable version and refreshed the zigbee bundles in the OpenHAB console.